ViewComponent/view_component/docs/guide/slots.md

 end
 ```

-Lambda are able to access state from the parent component:
+Lambda slots are able to access state from the parent component:

 ```ruby
 class TableComponent < ViewComponent::Base